spotify/luigi/README.md

 #### But I just want to run a Hadoop job?

 The Hadoop code is integrated in the rest of the Luigi code because we really believe almost all Hadoop jobs benefit from being part of some sort of workflow.
-However, in theory, nothing stops you from using the primitives hadoop.JobTask (and also hdfs.HdfsTarget) without using the rest of Luigi.
+However, in theory, nothing stops you from using the hadoop.JobTask class (and also hdfs.HdfsTarget) without using the rest of Luigi.
 You can simply run it manually using

     MyJobTask('abc', 123).run()